Advanced oils, lubricants and treatments since 1887

 Modern additive technology means that we can formulate with lower viscosity base oils, as the additives can provide additional lubricity required to protect the engine components.

-This allows us to use lower viscosity oils, which take less energy to pump around the engine — think about the energy it would take you to squeeze a bottle of water vs. syrup — and this then translates to improved fuel economy and savings for customers.
+This allows us to use lower viscosity oils, which take less energy to pump around the engine.
+Think about the energy it would take you to squeeze a bottle of water vs. syrup.
+This then translates to improved fuel economy and savings for customers.

 Typically, moving from a 10w40 engine oil to a 5w30 would show a fuel economy improvement of around 1-2%.

-Even taking into account the cost difference between a 10w40 oil and a more expensive 5w30 oil, because of the large number of miles covered each year and the cost of fuel, the average annual saving per truck is over £1000.
+Even taking into account the cost difference between a 10w40 oil and a more expensive 5w30 oil.
+This is because of the large number of miles covered each year and the cost of fuel.
+The average annual saving per truck is over £1000.

 For more information on this topic, contact firstname.lastname@example.org